shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

 # Prerequisites

-- [Polygon](https://docs.polygon.technology/) is a blockchain that is EVM compatible.Refer [here] to have a fair idea on this.
+- [Polygon](https://docs.polygon.technology/) is a blockchain that is EVM compatible.

 # Requirements